To Get to Suspect, Lagos Police Abduct His Cousin From Ogun, Demand N2m Bail

 The police divisional headquarters in Iba, Lagos State, has held Ayomide Obamuyiwa, an electrician, in detention since Friday in the stead of his cousin, whom they believe purchased a stolen phone.

-Speaking to EQ on Wednesday, Oluwatobi Adams, a friend of the family, said the police went to Ijebu Ode in Ogun State on Friday to look for Idowu Usman, the suspect.
+Speaking to FIJ on Wednesday, Oluwatobi Adams, a friend of the family, said the police went to Ijebu Ode in Ogun State on Friday to look for Idowu Usman, the suspect.
 When they did not find him there, they took Obamuyiwa.

 READ ALSO: To Get Human Rights Advocate Wanted by IGP, Police Detain Her Facebook Friend